adamchalmers/blog/content/making-a-dns-client.md

 I think a lot of programmers are intimidated by RFCs.
 At least, I'd like to think so, because I certainly am.
 Maybe all my peers are secretly RFC-loving little gremlins who get a heart-pounding high from reading plaintext ASCII diagrams... but they've never mentioned it.

+[RFC 1035][rfc1035] defines the DNS message protocol, so I had to read it very closely.
 This was my first time actually reading an RFC top-to-bottom, and I was surprised by how legible it was.
 I kept referring back to it, and I pasted key definitions and quotes from the RFC into source code comments, to help understand how all the pieces fit together.
 Maybe RFC 1035 is unusually good and the rest _are_ actually all scary and incomprehensible.
 But I liked it.

 (it's especially interesting reading this as a historical document, a primary source -- a lot has changed since the 1980s, and it's fascinating to learn what programmers back then were thinking, before the modern internet really existed)